Cognigy/Documentation/docs/ai/administer/access/management-ui.md

 ## Data Privacy Settings

 It is possible to set the data privacy settings of an organization in the Management UI.
-To configure the data privacy settings, first select and organization and then click on the triple-dot button on the right-top corner.
+To configure the data privacy settings, first select and organization and then click the triple-dot button on the right-top corner.

 In the menu, select **Change Data Privacy Settings**